Axway/hands-on/apim/Environment/APIM_Reference_Environment/Readme.md

 - with terminal server (rdp).
 Use mstsc command on Windows or download a free rdp client on Mac
 - with ssh, port 22 or 10022: for commandline

-The recommended approach is to use VMware desktop, since everything you for the scenarios is inside the virtual machine.
+The recommended approach is to use VMware desktop, since everything you need for the scenarios is inside the virtual machine.

 #### User